MaddyGuthridge/Universal-Controller-Script/docs/devices/maudio/hammer88pro.md

 6. Switch to the DAW tab, then choose "Load Preset" again, selecting the device's configuration again.
 7. Use the "Send Preset" tool again to send the configuration to the device.
+8. On the controller, press and hold the DAW button.
+When the menu appears on the display, use the jog wheel to select the DAW as "FL-Univ".
+Press the jog wheel to confirm the selection.
-8. Open FL Studio's MIDI Settings, and set a port for the controller listed as `MIDIIN3 (Hammer 88 Pro)` in both the input and output sections.
+9. Open FL Studio's MIDI Settings, and set a port for the controller listed as `MIDIIN3 (Hammer 88 Pro)` in both the input and output sections.
 Assign this device to the controller type "Universal Event Forwarded (user)", so that events from this script can be forwarded to the main script to be processed.